Qaleh-ye Now, Khaf

-Qaleh-ye Now (قلعه نو, also Romanized as Qal‘eh-ye Now, Kaleh Nau, Qal‘eh-i-Nau, and Qal‘eh Now; also known as Qal‘eh-ye Hendū) is a village in Salami Rural District, Salami District, Khaf County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 681, in 135 families.
+Qaleh-ye Now (قلعه نو) (Note: Also romanized as Qal‘eh Now and Qal‘eh-ye Now; also known as Kaleh Nau, Qal‘eh-i-Nau, and Qal‘eh-ye Hendū) is a village in Salami Rural District of Salami District in Khaf County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 681 in 135 households.
+The following census in 2011 counted 793 people in 194 households.
+The 2016 census measured the population of the village as 931 people in 250 households.